Appdynamics/prometheus-extension/README.md

 ## Run Extension

-Change to the directory where you have installed the extension (e.g. `prometheus-app`)
+Change to the directory where you have installed the extension (e.g. `prometheus-extension`)

 ```
+chmod +x run_service.sh
 $ ./run_service.sh
 ```